-- 1. Be able to clearly articulate strengths and deficiencies of the APA Clinical Practice Guidelines, as well as the ethical concerns that may arise for clinicians when working with these populations and determining levels of care. - 2.
+- 1. Clearly articulate strengths and deficiencies of the APA Clinical Practice Guidelines, as well as the ethical concerns that may arise for clinicians when working with these populations and determining levels of care. - 2.
 Be able to identify, explore, and challenge personal interests, values, and countertransference issues in working with these populations. - 3.
 Be able to describe the prevalence of eating disorders across demographic domains (e.g. class, gender, sex, race, socioeconomic status, age), along with special considerations and barriers to treatment. - 4.
 Be able to describe the most common co-morbid disorders within different eating disorder populations. - 5.
 Be able to describe the etiological factors that are supported by research for the development of various types of eating disorders. - 6.
-Describe the current evidence-based treatment modalities available for anorexia restricting and binge-purge type, bulimia nervosa, and binge eating disorder for both children and adults, male and female.
+Describe the current evidence-based treatment modalities available for Anorexia Nervosa restricting and binge-purge type, Bulimia Nervosa, and Binge Eating Disorder for both children and adults, male and female.